reddragonnm/Pygame-Games/README.md

-# chris-makes-games-with-pygame
+# gaming-with-pygame
-Join us in this journey to make some classic games as you gradually learn pygame!
+Join me in this journey to make some classic games as you gradually learn pygame!